Are you wondering how to make rye bread in a bread machine?

 Loaves of rye are typically denser, darker, and more flavorful than those made from other kinds of grain.
 So much denser, in fact, that it’s difficult to get them to rise on their own.

-Rye gluten just isn’t strong enough to expand while still maintaining the basic wheat structure, which is what normally creates the pockets of air that give bread the right lift.
+Rye gluten just isn’t strong enough to expand while still maintaining the basic wheat structure, which normally creates the air pockets that give bread the right lift.

 Most rye bread machine recipes, then, require workarounds to make sure that “pure” rye has enough support to actually rise in the oven/machine.